Cartoon Cartoons: Revival

 On March 21, 2024, GiAnna Ligammari (of Niko and the Sword of Light and Inside Job) announced a Cartoon Cartoons short ISCREAM created by her.
 Four days after, the short was announced as being completed.
+Violane Briat (of Craig of the Creek and The Loud House) would also announce a Cartoon Cartoons short, Madison and Skylar created by her.
 The shorts were showcased in a screening on April 25, 2024.
 The short The All-Nimal was shown at the Annecy International Animation Film Festival on June 11, 2024.
+A panel for the shorts was also hosted at San Diego Comic-Con on July 25, 2025.